Raydon Leaton - Head Coach

 Scott Mansfield - Assistant Coach

-Scott Mansfield enters his fifth year as assistant coach with the Jets.
-The Jets pitching staff has led or been at the top of the OCAC in ERA and runs allowed during his tenure as the Jets Pitching Coach.
-Mansfield comes to Northern Oklahoma College after serving one year as an assistant at Hill College in Texas.
+Mansfield started his collegiate coaching career while serving one year as an assistant coach/pitching coach at Hill College in Hillsboro, Texas.
 He graduated from Wayland Baptist University in May 2009 with a Bachelor of Arts degree in Social Studies.
 While at Wayland, Mansfield was a three-year lettermen playing for Coach Brad Bass.
-In 2006, he won an MVP award.
+In 2006, he won the team MVP award.
 Prior to WBU, Mansfield attended North Lake College where he played for Coach Steve Cummings for one season.
-Two of Mansfield's former pitcher have been selected in the MLB draft and numerous pitchers have continued their careers at 4 year universities.
+Two of Mansfield's former pitcher have been selected in the MLB draft and numerous pitchers have continued their careers at NCAA universities.

 Mansfield, is a native of The Colony, Texas, and is working on his Master's degree in Sports Administration at East Central University in Ada.
-He is engaged to Megan Lewis and will be married later this year.
+He and his wife Megan currently reside in Enid.